getMoreBrain/bitmark-parser-generator/docs/classes/BitmarkToolClass.md

 ▸ **createAst**(`input`): [`BitmarkAst`](../interfaces/BitmarkAst.md)

-Create a bitmark AST (Abstract Syntax Tree) from bitmark or JSON
+Create a bitmark AST (Abstract Syntax Tree) from bitmark or JSON or AST

-Input type is detected automatically and may be string, object, or file
+Input type is detected automatically and may be string, object (JSON or AST), or file

 **`Throws`**